United Kingdom in the Eurovision Song Contest: 1980s and 1990s

 The UK's fourth victory came in 1981, with Bucks Fizz and "Making Your Mind Up".
-The group was created especially for the UK televised selection contest, "A Song for Europe" (a programme which in later years would be renamed to "Making Your Mind Up").
+The group was created especially for the UK televised selection contest, A Song for Europe (a programme which in later years would be renamed to Making Your Mind Up).
 At Eurovision in Dublin, they defeated Germany's Lena Valaitis by four points.
 The group went on to continued success, with 13 UK top 40 hits over the next five years.
 This would be the last UK win for 16 years, although the country continued to be competitive at the contest with four more second-place results during this time.
 In 1988, Scott Fitzgerald lost to Celine Dion, who was representing Switzerland, by just one point.
 In 1989, Live Report lost out to Yugoslavia by seven points.
 Michael Ball in 1992, also finished second, behind Linda Martin of Ireland.
-The 1993 entry, Sonia, had already had 10 UK top 30 hits, including a 1989 number one with "You'll Never Stop Me Loving You", when she was selected to represent the UK in Millstreet.
-With one country (Malta) left to vote, Ireland's Niamh Kavanagh led Sonia by 11 points.
-By the time it got to the announcement of the 12 points, neither the UK or Ireland had been mentioned.
-If the UK had received the 12, they would have won by one point.
-In the end Ireland received the top marks and won by 23 points.
+The 1993 entry, Sonia, had already had ten UK top 30 hits, including a 1989 number one with "You'll Never Stop Me Loving You", when she was selected to represent the UK in Millstreet.
+She finished second to Ireland's Niamh Kavanagh, who won by 23 points.
 Despite only finishing eighth in the 1996 contest, Gina G went on to huge success with her entry "Ooh Aah...
 Just a Little Bit", which became only the second non-winning UK entry to top the UK Singles Chart.
 It also reached the top 20 of the US Billboard Hot 100 and received a Grammy nomination for Best Dance Recording.
 The UK's fifth victory came in 1997, when Katrina and the Waves, famous for their 1980s hit "Walking on Sunshine", comfortably won the contest with the song "Love Shine a Light".
-They scored 227 points, which would remain the highest points total of the pre semi-final era.
+They scored 227 points, which would remain the highest points total of the pre-semi-final era.
 At the 1998 contest in Birmingham, Imaani achieved the UK's 15th second-place finish and 20th top two result, with the song "Where Are You?", losing to Israel's Dana International.
 The UK would not finish in the top two again for 24 years.